krisgesling/simple-youtube-skill/README.md

 Plays youtube in your default browser.

 ## About
+**This Skill does not work and is not maintained.
+It is for testing purposes only.**

 A super simple youtube player. no bells or whistles included.

 ## Examples
 * "(find|watch|search|play) {query} on youtube"